KITCHEN RENOVATIONS: IDEAS AND IMPLEMENTATION!

 Caesarstone Statuario Maxmius was chosen as the Island bench feature stone to have the most impact against the contrasted Cinder cabinetry.
 This feature stone was artfully repeated on the splashback to create interest and contrast against the Caesarstone Raven to the remaining benchtops.
 Lastly, stunning new Jarrah timber floorboards were introduced to bring in some warmth to the cool tones, while the inclusion of white cabinetry to the outer edges of the room keeps the area light and fresh and helps to bounce the natural light around the space.

 The previous space was very dark with a dated colour scheme that made the room feel quite small, so there was a definite requirement to open it up to let more light into the room.

-With a beautiful park across the road and the Lau’s well-manicured garden just outside the kitchen window, Debbie seized the opportunity to suggest making the already existing kitchen window larger and adding a full height window to the left, which not only lets in more natural light but also resulted in an absolutely stunning view of these amazing outdoor elements – creating a unique feature splashback that you won’t want to look away from!
+With a beautiful park across the road and the Lau’s well-manicured garden just outside the kitchen window, our Kitchen Designer seized the opportunity to suggest making the already existing kitchen window larger and adding a full height window to the left, which not only lets in more natural light but also resulted in an absolutely stunning view of these amazing outdoor elements – creating a unique feature splashback that you won’t want to look away from!

 These gorgeous new window additions are complimented by elegant glass front cabinetry, which were added to an area of the kitchen that was previously blocked by a returning wall.
 Knowing the impact the glazed cabinets would make to the room by adding depth and sense of openness, it was a no brainer to remove the wall in order to further assist in opening up the space.